 For too many people with diabetes, accessing the right diabetes technology can be a real struggle.
 Often it’s simply a postcode lottery.
 In these times more than ever, that simply isn’t acceptable.

-You can join our call for more funding for diabetes technology by clicking the button below.
+You can join our call for more funding for diabetes technology and our other campaigns by clicking the button below.

 "My mother is type 2 with Parkinson's disease and has uncontrollable tremors due to the disease.
 She has been insulin-dependant since 2018 but can no longer finger-prick to monitor blood sugar levels.

 "This presents a dangerous situation as it risks fatal hypoglycaemia when blood sugars are not appropriately checked.
 She therefore needs the help of a third party (me) to do the finger-pricking more than 5 times a day.